Council Meetings

 • The Chairperson may direct you to stop speaking if you do not follow these rules, or if your statement repeats points that have already been made.

-• Audio from our Council Meetings is streamed live via YouTube.
+• Council Meetings are streamed live via YouTube.

 Your respectful contribution is welcome and appreciated.